 Online registration is strongly encouraged.
 All players wishing to try out must complete a VT ODP online registration form and pay a registration/tryout fee.
 Registration information can be found on the VSA website under the ODP Tryouts and Forms tabs.

 State Pool Team tryout sessions are usually in November and will be posted on the VSA website.

 ***All players should arrive to fields early to check in and warm up.
 Players will need to bring a properly inflated size #5 soccer ball and water.

-ODP Age Groups are based on calendar year and birth year (January 1st-December 31st)
+ODP Age Groups are based on birth year (January 1st-December 31st)

 PLAYERS ARE STRONGLY ENCOURAGED TO ATTEND BOTH TRYOUT SESSIONS.

 WHEN DO I FIND OUT IF I MADE A STATE SELECT POOL TEAM?